Good building and landscape design is important.

 Useful documents related to the design issues mentioned above:

-- National Policy Planning Framework (Department for Communities & Local Government website - pdf)
+- National Policy Planning Framework (Ministry of Housing, Communities & Local Government website - PDF)

 - CABE Design and Access Statements (Design Council website) – a document produced by CABE giving practical advice about writing such statements